Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ![](/assets/pull-request-dummy.png)

-Lower in this page, it will be listed all new changes of your branch/fork in relation to the main branch of the original NASSA library repository ("Archaeology-ABM/NASSA-modules").
+Lower on this page, it will list all new changes of your branch/fork compared to the main branch of the original NASSA library repository ("Archaeology-ABM/NASSA-modules").

-On the side bar on the right, you may also request reviewers among colleagues, including anyone in the NASSA community, or GitHub users you know.
+On the right sidebar, you may also request reviewers among colleagues, including anyone in the NASSA community or GitHub users you know.
 By default, the Pull Request will be revised by at least one [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

-You can save the Pull Request as a draft or submit it with the green button on the right "Create Pull Request".
+You can save the Pull Request as a draft or submit it with the green button on the right, "Create Pull Request".

 ## Automatic check